 Updated: Nov 18, 2020

 Women are such a powerful force in tarot and more often than not when you call one of our phone tarot readers most of our readers are highly talented women.
 So we thought we would take the time to explore their meanings.

-When you are experiencing a reading you can often see significant people in your life associated with a specific card that is read.
-But how can you fully understand what they mean.
-The obvious answer is to study each card and learn what they stadnd for and what their story is.
+When you are experiencing a reading you can often see important people in your life and be able to associate them with a specific card that is read.
+But how can you fully understand what they mean?
+The obvious answer is to study each card and learn what they stand for and what their story is.
 After this your intuition and life experience can do the rest.

 When reading Tarot, you almost always see specific people pop up.
 A mother, a brother, a friend.
 You find yourself warning your sitter about a colleague or telling them to listen to a woman in their family.
 But how do you find information about this person?
 The first step is of course to study each Tarot figure and learn what they stand for.
 Understand who they are, what’s their story.
 Your intuition will do the rest.

 The first thing to understand is that there are eight feminine figures in the major arcana.
 Just like there are 8 male figures.
 The other six are gender neutral (a possible male or female energy can be established sometimes depending on your deck, but they should remain open).

 Women and Feminine Figures in Tarot (Major Arcana):

 In addition to them, there are four Queens in the minor suits: The Queen of Wands, Cups, Coins/Pentacles and Swords.
 Each of them is as fascinating as informative in any spread.

 The feminine energy in Tarot can be very ambiguous depending on the decks.
 Women were long associated with the night, with the element of water, with the Moon and everything mysterious.
 Whereas masculine energy is all fire and light, the feminine one has always been considered more complex if not simply dangerous.